-Criteria Score Justification Check the (out of 5) The remaining very small area of Green Belt unrestricted sprawl of settlements (previously 2) makes little or no contribution to this purpose.
-Prevent neighbouring 1 The remaining very small area of Green Belt settlements from (previously makes little or no contribution to this purpose. merging into one another 4) Assist in 1 The remaining very small area of Green Belt safeguarding the (previously makes little or no contribution to this purpose. countryside from encroachment 5) Preserve the setting 1 The remaining very small area of Green Belt and special character makes little or no contribution to this purpose. of historic settlements Total 4/20

-Crosh Bolt Koview 7 Appoints C
+Criteria Score Justification

+Ontena (out of 5) Justification

+Check the 1 The remaining very small area of Green Belt

+unrestricted sprawl of (previously makes little or no contribution to this purpose.

+settlements 2)

+Prevent neighbouring 1 The remaining very small area of Green Belt

+settlements from (previously makes little or no contribution to this purpose.

+merging into one 4)

+another

+Assist in 1 The remaining very small area of Green Belt

+safeguarding the (previously makes little or no contribution to this purpose.

+countryside from 5)

+encroachment

+Preserve the setting 1 The remaining very small area of Green Belt

+and special character makes little or no contribution to this purpose.

+of historic

+settlements

+Total 4/20

 Settlement: Main Built-Up Area

 Broad Area: 30: Bramcote Ridge/Hills

 Has the Green Belt Boundary changed since the previous assessment?
-Yes.
-Part of the Area has been removed from the Green Belt and designated as 'Bramcote School and Leisure Centre Redevelopment Area' by policy 3.3 of the adopted Broxtowe Part 2 Local Plan.
+Part of the Area has been removed from the Green Belt and

 Previous Assessment Score: 9